• Alzheimer’s & dementia

 Offer Touch and Human Contact

-Human contact and touch are the most basic of human needs — and in the end-stages of dementia, these interactions can be extremely beneficial.
+Human contact and touch are the most basic of human needs, and in the end stages of dementia, these interactions can be highly beneficial.

 Offering a hand to hold or even the caress of an arm or cheek can bring untold comfort.

-There are scientific studies that have shown that touch can lessen both physical discomfort as well as emotional pain.
+There are scientific studies that have shown that touch can lessen both physical discomfort and emotional pain.

 Provide Physical Comfort and Care

-Making the decision to use caregivers outside of the family, and the decision to use a facility’s care comes with a host of benefits.
+Making the decision to use caregivers outside of the family or using a facility’s care comes with a host of benefits.

 The benefits of a senior care facility include:

-At Senior Services America communities, our team members strive to understand your loved one’s wishes in reference to:
+At Senior Services America communities, our team members strive to understand your loved one’s wishes about:

 How Long Does the Final Stage of Dementia Last?

-The intensive end-of-life care required to mitigate the symptoms of end-stage dementia, when provided by professional care staff, can allow caregivers space and emotional energy to spend quality time with your loved one.
+The intensive end-of-life care required to mitigate the symptoms of end-stage dementia, when provided by professional care staff, can allow caregivers space and emotional energy to spend quality time with their loved one.

 What Are Signs of the Dying Process for End-Stage Dementia Patients?